 - Not Enough Hot Water

-Experiencing no hot water at all is obvious indication of trouble.
+Getting no hot water at all is clear indication of trouble.
 But erratic water temperature is often missed as a concern.
 This could signify mineral deposits have formed and your heating element has to be corrected or removed.

 If you’re experiencing zero or minimal hot water, there could be a problem with the pilot light.
-If you’re unsure how to repair the pilot light, contact our technicians at 817-380-5647.
+If you’re unsure how to repair the pilot light, contact our technicians at 817-380-5647 in Fort Worth.
 While some owners can relight the pilot light on their own, it can be risky if you’re apprehensive of the steps to take.

 If you detect gas, don’t try to light the pilot light.
 Contact your city’s gas company as soon as possible.